Frequently Asked Questions

 1. What is Spice?

-Spice is a portable runtime that offers developers a unified SQL interface to materialize, accelerate, and query data from any database, data warehouse, or data lake.
-It functions as an application-specific, tier-optimized Database CDN.
+Spice is a portable runtime written in Rust that provides a unified SQL interface for developers to materialize, accelerate, and query data from various sources, including databases, data warehouses, and data lakes.
+It acts as an application-specific, tier-optimized Database CDN, bringing data closer to applications for faster and more efficient access.

 2. Why should I use Spice?